 Internal linking is an excellent way of directing your website visitors to other posts.
-It also makes your older posts to remain relevant since they continue to get clicks.
+It also makes your older posts remain relevant since they continue to get clicks.

-11. Outbound links
+11. Outbound Links

 Outbound linking is the opposite of internal linking.
 These are links from a page or blog post on your website to another page or blog post on a different website.